nicovigil1/fourpawsdoodles/README.md

 ### set up the parents index page to separate the mother's from the father's - may require a migration

 ### set up a count of available puppies left in litters - only show those that have unsold puppies & within that only show available puppies (may change later)

+### style the login form

+### make litter creation only have mothers or fathers in creation form - parent creation needs to have a select box for role.